Pradeep3083/Factorial-Calculator/README.md

-# Factorial Calculator
+# Factorial Calculator (Modal Popup)

+## Overview
-A simple web application to calculate the factorial of a given number using both iterative and recursive methods.
+A simple web-based factorial calculator that uses both iterative and recursive methods.
+The calculator is displayed inside a modal popup with smooth animations.

-## File
-This `index.html` file contains HTML, CSS, JS

-## Features
+## Key Features
+- **Modal Popup:** Opens on button click.
-- Calculate factorial using iterative and recursive methods.
+- **Factorial Calculation:** Supports iterative and recursive methods.
-- Input validation to ensure positive integers.
+- **Input Validation:** Accepts only valid positive integers.
-- Responsive design with modal popup for input and results.
+- **Smooth Animations:** Modal slides in and fades in.
+- **Result Display:** Shows factorial result and method used.

-## Technologies Used
+## Technologies
 - HTML
 - CSS
 - JavaScript

 ## Setup

-1. Clone the repository
+1. Copy the provided code into a file named `index.html`.

-2. Open the `index.html` file in your browser to use the app.
+2. Open the file in any web browser.

-## Usage
-1. Click the "Calculate Factorial" button.
-2. Enter a positive integer.
-3. Click "Calculate" to see the result and the method used.
+3. Click "Calculate Factorial", input a number, and view the result.

 ## License
-This project is licensed under the MIT License.
+MIT License

+## Acknowledgments
+- Inspired by modal animations tutorial.